Industry Funding Levy - Payment Options

 Payment by direct debit is the most efficient means of collecting the levy from the large number of firms regulated by the Central Bank.
 It is also a convenient way to pay and ensures that your levy is paid on time.
 You will receive a levy notice at least 28 days in advance of the payment by direct debit and therefore will know in advance of the amount due to be collected for the current levy year.

-If you wish to pay your annual Industry Funding Levy by direct debit please print and complete a copy of the Direct Debit Mandate.
+If you have not already submitted a direct debit mandate but wish to pay your annual Industry Funding Levy by direct debit please print and complete a copy of the Direct Debit Mandate.

 SEPA Direct Debit Mandate | pdf 487 KB